The Alcohol and Diabetes Guide

 Alcohol-related hyperglycemia with diabetes

-If you have Type 2 diabetes, it’s important to count your carbs and monitor your blood sugar while drinking.
-(Remember, hard alcohol by itself has zero carbs and will not raise your blood sugar but still can put you at risk for low blood sugar that can occur hours after hard liquor ingestion).
+If you have type 2 diabetes, it’s important to count your carbs and monitor your BGLs while drinking.
+(Remember, hard alcohol by itself has zero carbs and will not raise your BGLs but still can put you at risk for hypos that can occur hours after hard liquor ingestion).

 Read this to learn more about the signs of hyperglycemia and how to treat it.